Kenya's deputy president goes on trial at international court

 Kenyatta, Ruto's former rival who became a political ally, faces similar charges of crimes against humanity.

-Rival members of Kenyatta's Kikuyu and Ruto's Kalenjin tribes, wielding machetes, knives, and bows and arrows, went on the rampage after a disputed 2007 election, butchering more than 1,200 people and driving hundreds of thousands from their homes.
+Rival members of Kenyatta's Kikuyu and Ruto's Kalenjin tribes, wielding machetes, knives, and bows and arrows, went on the rampage after the disputed elections, butchering more than 1,200 people and driving hundreds of thousands from their homes.

+Ruto and his co-accused, the broadcaster Joshua arap Sang, could face long prison terms if convicted.

-This year, Kenyatta and Ruto joined forces for another election, which was comparatively peaceful.
-Their joint Jubilee Alliance ticket was elected in March after a campaign in which the ICC charges against the two men played a central role.
+The cases against Ruto and Kenyatta have become increasingly fraught politically since the two were elected under a joint Jubilee Alliance ticket in March after an election campaign in which the ICC charges the two faced played a central role.

 Western leaders, who see a stable Kenya as central to the fight against militant Islam, have already found their ties with east Africa's biggest economy complicated by the charges.

-Ruto, who is voluntarily obeying a summons to attend sessions, is expected to enter a plea of "not guilty" on Tuesday in court.
-He appeared in The Hague wearing a grey suit, accompanied by several supporters.
+Ruto, who is voluntarily obeying a summons to attend sessions, arrived in The Hague on Monday and is expected to enter a plea of "not guilty" on Tuesday.

-He and his co-accused, the broadcaster Joshua arap Sang, could face long prison terms if convicted.

 Close to 100 Kenyan legislators plan to attend the opening weeks of the trial in a show of support.